OpenSourceWorkflow/generator-kickstart/README.md

 ## Example for component 'Foo'

-Here is a complete setup for the included 'foo' component:
+Here is a complete setup for the 'Foo' component:

 ```bash
 .